altaga/Portable-Hacking-Station-RPI/README.md

 Note: I recommend that you first do the configuration with your home network because you have to download files.

 ## Software Setup

+* Connect the SD card in the raspberry and the connection to the power.
+* Wait 3 minutes for the operating system to finish configuring.
+*